codio/site/source/docs/teacher/classes/adding-users.html.md

 ---

 ## Owners
 The only users who can create classes are organization owners.
-Being an owner does not make you a teacher of the class and you should add yourself as a teacher as described below.

 Owners are the only users who are able to delete classes.